TheRenegadeCoder/sample-programs-website/docs/projects/lcs/elixir/index.md

 {% endraw %}

-LCS in Elixir was written by:
+[LCS](https://sampleprograms.io/projects/lcs) in [Elixir](https://sampleprograms.io/languages/elixir) was written by:

 - Ann
 - Jeremy Grifski

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 00:49:15.
 The solution was first committed on Oct 14 2019 07:19:41.
 As a result, documentation below may be outdated.